jakelevirne/edge-lab/docs/Pi Cluster.md

 ### Setup pi0 as our Lab Router

+Make sure `pi0` ethernet is connected to your lab switch and the switch is powered on.
+Now's a good time to connect all of your Pis to the switch.

 SSH in to `imager0` if you're not already and ensure the USB stick is still inserted.
 Now modify the configuration so that the hostname is properly set to `pi0` at initial boot.

 ```bash